WHAT IS THIS?

 They play a couple rounds until Lucilius’ friend has fully grasped the game.
 They set up another board and begin.

 Lucilius looks to the clock in the room, thinking about the appointment of another loved one.
 He wonders how things went.
 Wonders when he might hear, and Lucilius’ friend watches him note the time.

-After a few more moves, Lucilius noticed his friend make a curious decision.
+After a few more moves, Lucilius notices his friend make a curious decision.
 He did not make the most advantageous move.
 Nor was it a terrible move.